Atsushi Kaneko

-Atsushi Kaneko (カネコアツシ, Kaneko Atsushi) (born 26 December 1966) is Japanese manga artist from Sakata, Yamagata Prefecture.
+Atsushi Kaneko (カネコアツシ, Kaneko Atsushi) (born 26 December 1966) is a Japanese manga artist from Sakata, Yamagata Prefecture.

 Two of his works, Bambi and Her Pink Gun and Soil, have been published in French.
-Bambi and Her Pink Gun has also been published in English.
+Bambi and Her Pink Gun has been published in English, with Search and Destroy published in English in May 2024.
 Soil has been adapted into a television drama series.